Upper School Profile 2018–2019

-The Geneva School is accredited by the Florida Council of Independent Schools.
-Geneva is a charter member of The Association of Classical & Christian Schools and a member of the College Board.
-It also maintains a Consortium Gold Membership with Independent School Management (ISM).
+The Geneva School is accredited by the Florida Council of Independent Schools, is a charter member of The Association of Classical & Christian Schools, and is also a member of the Society for Classical Learning.

 School & Community

 The Geneva School seeks master teachers who have a passion for learning and who have advanced educational credentials and experience.
-Of the 36-member faculty serving the upper school, all are degreed, 23 have earned one or more advanced degrees for a total of 30 masters; 6 have undertaken or earned their doctorate.
+Of the 38 faculty serving the upper school, 37 are degreed and one is a professional photographer with an AS and 13 years of experience; 21 have earned one or more master’s degrees; and 6 have undertaken or earned their doctorate.

 Admission to The Geneva School is selective.
 The admission committee’s evaluation of each applicant is based on academic records, teacher recommendations, standardized test scores, pre-admission assessments, and student interviews.
 The Geneva School admits students of any race, color, and national or ethnic origin.